Frank Styant Browne

-Life and times
+Personal life

 Browne was born in 1854 in the old cathedral city of Norwich, Norfolk, England, the son of George Browne, bookseller, and Ann, née Styant.

 On 18 June 1882, he married Emma Ann Elmes at Wimborne, Dorset, in the parish church.
 Browne was from the Newport parish at Isle of Wight.
 Ms. Elmes was from the parish of record, Wimborne, Dorset.

 His wife, Emma Ann Browne, (1857–1941) was a philanthropist.
 She was educated at a private school.
 The couple had six sons and one daughter.
 Browne was a lifelong resident of Launceston, Tasmania.
 He died on 17 April 1938 at his home on David street.

 He left a widow and a family of six sons and one daughter: Clifford Styant-Browne of Melbourne; Alderman F. Warland-Browne, Deputy Mayor of Launceston; Arthur S. Browne, of Sydney; Harry W. Browne, of Sydney; Horace S. Browne of Perth, W.A.; Noel R. Browne, of Launceston, and Miss Kathleen Browne, of Launceston.